 Fiddleback Forge was started by Andy Roy in his garage in 2007.
 What began as a passion project quickly graduated to a real business in May of 2009 when Andy was laid off from his job as an antenna engineer.
-With his new basement shop, he began turning out 6 knives per week and was able to make ends meet.
+With his new basement shop, he began turning out 6 knives per week and was able to make ends meet without returning to the corporate grind.
+Now, it was whole other type of grind he was after.

-More than a decade after Andy's first knife was made from a file and some leftover hickory was made in his garage, Fiddleback Forge is housed in a professional shop with several full-time employees & apprentices.
-The current operation has successfully created thousands of beautiful handmade knives.
-In addition to the beloved handmade models, there's been countless Mid-Tech Production Field Knives made.
+More than a decade after Andy's first knife was made in his garage from a file and some leftover hickory wood for the handle, Fiddleback Forge was booming.
+It was housed in a large, professional shop with several full-time employees & apprentices.
+The operation had successfully created tens of thousands of beautiful handmade knives.
+In addition to the beloved handmade models, there's been countless Mid-Tech Production Field Knives made there as well.

-Even with a broader range of knives being made, Fiddleback Forge continues to focus on what matters; making great knives.
-This is what Andy had to say about our focus:
+Fiddleback Forge continues to focus on what matters; making great knives.
+This is what Andy had to say about the focus of Fiddleback Forge's products:

 Handles and grinds are the focus of my knives.
 I am a tool-maker at heart, and strive to make a real cutting tool that is comfortable to use.